ShaunBoughey/firewall-ha/README.md

-# Ansible Role: iptables-ha
+# Ansible Role: firewall-ha

-This Ansible role sets up iptables management with High Availability using Keepalived on Debian 12 systems.
-It includes simple, effective auditing of iptables command changes.
+This Ansible role sets up firewall management with High Availability using Keepalived on Debian 12 systems.
+It supports both **iptables** and **nftables** backends and includes simple, effective auditing of firewall command changes.

 ## Requirements